 Timing and Length

-The test may be administered over a two month window beginning March 6 through May 12, 2017.
-Each content assessment assigned to the grade level will include 20-30 multiple choice questions.
+The test may be administered over a two-month window beginning March 19 through May 4, 2018.

 The test may be stopped and started as often as is appropriate and may be administered over multiple days.
 The test administrator will determine the length of each session based on individual student need.

-IEPs are annually reviewed and updated to indicate participation in the alternate assessment system.
-Participation in the alternate assessment itself is considered the accommodation.
-However, TCAP/Alt has several accommodations allowable accommodations.
+IEPs are annually reviewed and updated to indicate participation in alternate assessments.
+Participation in an alternate assessment itself is considered an accommodation.
+However, TCAP-Alt has several additional accommodations that require specific documentation in a student’s IEP in order to be used for the TCAP-Alt.
 These include:

-- assistive technology for student response to items, and
+- Assistive technology for student response to items

-Most students, who use an accommodation as defined in the list above, require the accommodation on a daily basis.
+Most students who use an accommodation as defined in the list above require the accommodation on a daily basis.
 The vast majority of IEPs for students who participate in the alternate assessment will already include the accommodations as listed above.
-If the accommodation required for access to the assessment is not currently included in the IEP, there are a few places which are appropriate to indicate accommodation use.
-Additional places to indicate use of accommodations for TCAP/Alt use could be:
+Accommodation use may be listed in multiple places in the IEP including:

-- communication needs under the narratives page (could be used to include Scribe and/or paper); and
+- Communication needs under the Narratives page (could be used to include Scribe and/or paper)